Click on the links below for answers to many of your most frequently asked questions.

 5. What is the role of the advisor?

 Your advisor can play an important role in your organization.
-He/she can help establish goals, create agendas, create a budget, serve as a mediator, and provide continuity and stability in the group from year to year.
+They can help establish goals, create agendas, create a budget, serve as a mediator, and provide continuity and stability in the group from year to year.

 6. How do I write a constitution and bylaws for my student organization?